 However, she believed home care could offer a better array of services and provide more innovative solutions to care.

 So, in 2014, she and Sandy Hausner purchased CareFinders Total Care, with the mission to transform home care so that it provides a better quality life for the elderly.

 Ms Mintz is also the managing partner at LCP Advisors, a business advisory firm that provides strategies to companies of all sizes.
 Prior to forming LCP, she was a corporate lawyer at Weil, Gotshal & Manges and a partner at Greenberg Traurig.
 Ms. Mintz also founded and ran a health-oriented, specialty snack food company throughout the 1990s.
 Additionally, She has held investment banking and private equity positions with Citibank and Lioness Capital Partners.

 Linda is a frequent speaker at business conferences.
-She is on the Board of Directors of FertilityAuthority.com, and on the Board of Advisors of Atlantis Associates, a private equity firm.
+She is on the Board of Directors of KindBody (a women’s health business), and on the Executive Committee and the Board of Directors of the New Jersey Home Care Association.

 Linda graduated from Tulane University School of Business and earned her Doctorate of Jurisprudence from University of Miami.

 Sanford G. Hausner, Co-Chairman and Chief Compliance Officer & General Counsel

 For decades, Sandy Hausner has been one of NYC’s most successful and well-known corporate lawyers.
 And yet, at the same time, he has always been drawn to the home care business.
 “I wanted to make a difference for those needing care in a dignified manner.”